 What is a certified nurse midwife?

 Certified Nurse Midwives (CNM) complete a four-year nursing degree followed by a Master's or doctoral degree in midwifery.
 Then they complete two to three years of advanced training in midwifery care.
 After graduation, they must pass a national certification exam to be certified by the American College of Nurse-Midwives and begin practice as a CNM.
 They stay up-to-date on the latest advances to provide the best possible care.
 Many Certified Nurse Midwives started to their careers as labor and delivery, postpartum or nursery nurses before becoming a midwife.

 What is the midwife philosophy?

 Midwives believe that pregnancy and birth are normal processes in a woman’s life.
 Our nurse midwives provide the information, education and support needed to empower women to make the best decisions regarding their health, pregnancy, labor and birth.
-She will work with you on wellness, nutrition, and healthy lifestyle, all while supporting your emotional and physical well-being.
+They will work with you on wellness, nutrition, and healthy lifestyle, all while supporting your emotional and physical well-being.

 How does a nurse midwife differ from traditional birth experience?